 Throughout the years tradition has played an important role in our growth.
 The school is many things to many people and over the years St. Michael’s has welcomed students from every corner of the globe.
 It is a common occurrence to have family members visiting the school to reminisce about their time, remembering old friends and events.

 St. Michael’s is recognized by the Hyogo Prefectural Authority and in 2007 the school was awarded dual accreditation by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC), the first school in the Kansai region to achieve this.
 In keeping with it’s reputation for being ground-breaking, St. Michael’s International School is the first and only school in Japan to have its curriculum accredited by the International Primary Curriculum (IPC).
+In November 2020 St. Michael’s became the first school to achieve accreditation with the Council of British International School (COBIS) via the newly established CIS partnership link.

 Throughout its history and continuing today, St.Michael’s is a small and friendly school, which ensures that the students are educated in a pleasant atmosphere conducive to the development of understanding, tolerance and friendship towards people of all nationalities and creeds.
 The development of character and sensitivity to major global issues are important objectives, together with a firm academic foundation in all subjects.
 The school aims to educate for the future, while maintaining the traditions imparted by our founders.